promptfoo/promptfoo/site/docs/red-team/index.md

 By running thousands of probes and evaluating the AI's performance, developers can make informed decisions about acceptable risk levels in offline testbeds.
 Many organizations build this into their development cycle and into processes like CI/CD.

+This process is how the big foundation labs - OpenAI, Anthropic, Microsoft, and Google - evaluate their models before they release them to the public.
+For a while, AI red teams were confined to these elite labs.
+Now, AI red teaming is becoming more common as tools proliferate and best practices emerge.

 This is an emerging field and new standards are emerging around the world, ranging from [OWASP LLM Top 10](https://owasp.org/www-project-top-10-for-large-language-model-applications/) to [NIST's AI Risk Management Framework](https://www.nist.gov/itl/ai-risk-management-framework) and the [EU AI Act](https://www.europarl.europa.eu/topics/en/article/20230601STO93804/eu-ai-act-first-regulation-on-artificial-intelligence).

 From what we've seen so far, most regulations/standards support a systematic benchmarking/red teaming process that quantifies risk via testing prior to deployment.